 There are two sets of companionways that lead to the various decks, however only the for’ard connected to the dining room on C deck and also led to the officers accommodation and bridge higher in the ship.
 I then headed up to the deck to look around, the aft companionway goes through B deck (bureau, shop and gangway), A deck (forward lounge) and finally comes out behind the sun lounge.
 This lounge faces out onto the sun deck where the pool is situated.

 A children’s playroom is also situated by the lounge entrance.
 Outside, there are two small promenade decks under the lifeboats and a large open area behind the funnel for deck games.
 By now all the passengers were on board and our luggage had finally been delivered.
 The ship was getting ready to sail.
 The voyage had a few purposes, one being the delivery of cement for the completion of the breakwater that was being erected to protect the harbour of Tristan.

-Sailing from Cape Town
+Cape Town sail-away

 At 16H00 we singled up and under a now sunny sky slowly started our voyage out from E berth, leaving Table Mountain behind, heading down the coast almost to Cape Point before turning our bows west towards Tristan.
 I had been allocated a seat in the first sitting dinner at 18H45 and after changing went for another look around the ship.
 Everywhere I turned was a new surprise, I found the famous 5 ship Union-Castle poster, prints of Union Castle liners, Falklands plaques, more models and lots of pride wherever I looked.
 On my voyage the vessel had British officers (a fair amount being ex Union-Castle) while the rest of the crew came from St Helena.